AxisCommunications/acap-computer-vision-sdk-examples/object-detector-cpp/README.md

     ./upload.sh <CAMERA_IP> <APP_IMAGE>
   ```

-    <CAMERA_IP> is the IP-adress of a camera with the Docker Daemon ACAP installed and <APP_IMAGE> as above.
+    <CAMERA_IP> is the IP-address of a camera with the Docker Daemon ACAP installed and <APP_IMAGE> as above.

     To run as a container on the camera, replace the object-detector-cpp image with your own in the docker-compose.yml.